djacobson/pysubtask/README.md

 # pysubtask

 **`pysubtask`** is a subtask and data transfer helper class; **push** only, client-side only (no custom server-side app needed).
-It is a packaged module, for integration in any Python app, which implements a task-subtask (parent-child, master-slave, manager-worker, etc.) pattern with convenient extensions specifically for long-running, unreliable tasks like repeated Internet transfers (i.e.: constant updating of data files on a web server).
+It is a packaged module, for integration in any Python app, which implements a task-subtask (parent-child, M / S, manager-worker, leader-follower, etc.) pattern with convenient extensions specifically for long-running, unreliable tasks like repeated Internet transfers (i.e.: constant updating of data files on a web server).
 Extensions include S/FTP, and Dropbox.
 Resiliency is one of the primary design goals.

 ## Quick Start